Problem

 :::

 docmd automatically generates Breadcrumbs for every page based on your folder structure and navigation hierarchy.
-By using Hub Pages, you can keep the sidebar focused while breadcrumbs provide the necessary context and an easy way for users to navigate back up the hierarchy.
+By using Hub Pages, you keep the sidebar focused while breadcrumbs provide context and an easy way to navigate back up the hierarchy.

 Trade-offs

 Using Hub Pages can add an extra “click” for users to reach deep content.
 However, this is usually preferable to a cluttered sidebar that makes discovery difficult.
-The trade-off is a cleaner, more professional interface that significantly improves the overall searchability and focus of your documentation.
+The trade-off is a cleaner, more professional interface that improves overall searchability and focus.